food distribution for immigrants

 Found House (formerly Interfaith Hospitality Network)

 We’re among several congregations that support FH/IHN, which provides hospitality to some of the 2,500 families that are homeless each year in Greater Cincinnati.
-We are discussing becoming a host congregation for 2023.
-See our list of FAQs.
+We became a host congregation in fall 2023.
+Our 2024 hosting dates are July 7-14 & Nov.
+17-27.
+Please see this SignUp Genius page for opportunities to help, and see our list of FAQs.

 Green Sanctuary